soloclz/agreed-time/docs/DEVELOPER_GUIDE.md

 *   **State**: Selected slots are stored as a `Set<string>` of **UTC ISO Strings** (`2025-12-05T09:00:00Z`).
 *   **Layout**: Uses a specific "Sticky Column" layout where the time labels are in a separate `div` from the scrollable date grid.
 *   **Mobile**: Implements custom "Long Press" logic for drag-selection on touch devices.
+*   **Heatmap Mode (Planned)**: The `TimeSlotSelector` is designed to be reusable for heatmap visualization, accepting `heatmapData` and `totalParticipants` props to render color intensity instead of selectable states.
+This ensures consistency and reusability.

 ---